dustinpfister/blog_posts/_posts/git-diff.md

 ## 2 - A nodejs powered project that makes use of git log, and git diff to get a list of files that changed

 So now I though I would work out a little javaScript code that is a small collection of nodejs module that make use of git log, and git diff via the spawn child process module method on nodejs.
-This will just be twwo modules and an additional script that makes use of these modules.
+This will just be two modules and an additional script that makes use of these modules.
 The first module will use git log to get a list of commit ids, and then the second module will use git diff to get a list of file names from that collection of commit ids, as well as a staring and ending index value.

 ### 2.1 - A git-commit-list module that uses git log